Dutch Crunch Topping is a topping sprinkled on top of desserts or plain breads before baking. It comes out crunchy or crusty.

-For desserts, it is made from ingredients such as brown sugar, butter, cinnamon and oats.
+For desserts, Dutch crunch topping is very sweet, and is sprinkled on before baking.
+It is made from ingredients such as brown sugar, butter, cinnamon and oats.

-Dutch Crunch can be also used as a topping for loaves of bread.
+Dutch crunch can be also used as a plainer topping for loaves of bread.
 The resulting bread is also called Mottled Bread, Pain Marin Tiger or Tiger Crunch.

 A typical recipe will call for sugar, yeast, salt, rice flour, oil and warm water.
 Some recipes add some finely ground dried bread crumbs.